Plural

 Words of other types, such as verbs, adjectives and pronouns, also frequently have distinct plural forms, which are used in agreement with the number of their associated nouns.

 Some languages also have a dual (denoting exactly two of something) or other systems of number categories.
-However, in English and many other languages, singular and plural are the only grammatical numbers, except for possible remnants of dual number in pronouns such as both and either.
+However, in English and many other languages, singular and plural are the only grammatical numbers, except for possible remnants of dual number in pronouns such as both and either, and in tendency for stock phrases to use "two" as an umbrella term for "many" (eg "double jeopardy" includes prosecuting a person three, four or a dozen times on the same charge).

 Use in systems of grammatical number

 In many languages, there is also a dual number (used for indicating two objects).
 Some other grammatical numbers present in various languages include trial (for three objects) and paucal (for an imprecise but small number of objects).
 In languages with dual, trial, or paucal numbers, plural refers to numbers higher than those.
 However, numbers besides singular, plural, and (to a lesser extent) dual are extremely rare.
 Languages with numerical classifiers such as Chinese and Japanese lack any significant grammatical number at all, though they are likely to have plural personal pronouns.

 Some languages (like Mele-Fila) distinguish between a plural and a greater plural.
 A greater plural refers to an abnormally large number for the object of discussion.
 The distinction between the paucal, the plural, and the greater plural is often relative to the type of object under discussion.
 For example, in discussing oranges, the paucal number might imply fewer than ten, whereas for the population of a country, it might be used for a few hundred thousand.

 The Austronesian languages of Sursurunga and Lihir have extremely complex grammatical number systems, with singular, dual, paucal, greater paucal, and plural.